-Described by Downbeat Magazine as “all the right tones of jazz, R&B, and singer-songwriter”, Anson Jones stands out with her sensitive songwriting and authentic voice.
-Her second EP, Unspoken, was released May 31 on Secret Sun Recordings.
-At times introspective, at times carefree, the six songs balance vintage warmth with modern vibrance.
+Described by Downbeat Magazine as “all the right tones of jazz, R&B, and singer-songwriter”, Anson Jones stands out with sensitive songwriting and a captivating voice.
+Her music is soulful and ethereal, often layering folk-inspired melodies with intricate harmonies.

 For more, follow @ansonjonesmusic and @ansonjonesart on Instagram.